karl2883/minecraft_rendering/README.md

 7. Run "./build/src/Main"
 8. You may need to install libraries such as glew or glm if there is an error

 You will see a flat grass world.
-Chunks will be added/removed as you move.
+Chunks will be added/removed as you move with standard minecraft controls.
+You can also break blocks.
 L/F to switch between line and fill mode.